-The exchange fluxes of G&B sediments are of the order of a few percent of the riverine dissolved fluxes exported to the BoB.
-Despite the fact that the G&B sediment flux is of the same order of magnitude as that of the Amazon River (Milliman and Farnsworth, 2011), the cation exchange flux of the G&B appears lower by a factor 3 to 5 depending on the element compared to that determined for the Amazon by Sayles and Mangelsdorf (1979).
-This difference can be attributed to the lower average CEC value of ca. $6 \text{ meq } 100 \text{ g}^{-1}$ of the G&B sediments compared to the ca. $22 \text{ meq } 100 \text{ g}^{-1}$ of Amazon sediments (Sayles and Mangelsdorf, 1979) that compensates for the high sediment yield of the Himalayan system.
+The exchange fluxes of G&B sediments are in the order of few percent of the riverine dissolved fluxes exported to the Bay of Bengal.
+Despite the fact that the G&B sediment flux is of the same order of magnitude as that of the Amazon River (Milliman and Farnsworth, 2011), the cation exchange flux of the G&B appears lower by a factor 3 to 5 depending on the element, compared to that determined for the Amazon by Sayles and Mangelsdorf (1979).
+This difference can be attributed to the lower average CEC value of ca. 6 meq/100g of the G&B sediments compared to the ca. 22 meq/100g of Amazon sediments, (Sayles and Mangelsdorf, 1979) that compensates for the high sediment yield of the Himalayan system.
 The overall low CEC of G&B sediments also limits the relative importance of cation exchange on the dissolved fluxes.
-Even though the suspended to dissolved load ratio of the G&B is almost 3 times higher than that of the Amazon River (ca. 4; Milliman and Farnsworth, 2011), the effect of cation exchange is comparable to an increase of ca. 4 to 5 % in the Ca2+ dissolved flux and a decrease of 4 to 8% in the Mg2+ and 6 to 8 % in the K+ dissolved fluxes (Sayles and Mangelsdorf, 1979).
-The effect of riverine $\mathrm{Na^+}$ re-adsorption is more substantial with a decrease of ca. 16 % for the G&B compared to the 6 % determined for the Amazon, but this can mainly be attributed to the high dissolved Na flux of the Amazon.
-If a CEC value of world average river sediments of 18 meq $100\,\mathrm{g}^{-1}$ is retained (Berner and Berner, 1996; Holland, 1978), the total riverine cation exchangeable flux would also be higher by a factor of ca. 3 and yield an additional $\mathrm{Ca^{2+}}$ flux in excess of 15 to 18 % compared to the actual dissolved $\mathrm{Ca^{2+}}$ flux.
+Even though the suspended to dissolved load ratio of the 15 G&B is almost 3 times higher than that of the Amazon River (ca. 4, Milliman and Farnsworth (2011)) the effect of cation exchange are comparable with an increase of ca. 4 to 5% of the Ca2+ dissolved flux and a decrease of 4 to 8 % of the Mg2+ and 6 to 8% of the K+ dissolved fluxes (Sayles and Mangelsdorf, 1979).
+The effect of riverine Na+ re-adsorption is more substantial with a decrease of ca. 16% for the G&B compared to the 6% determined for the Amazon, but this can mainly be attributed to the high dissolved Na flux of the Amazon.
+If a CEC value of world average river sediments of 18 meq/100g is retained (Berner and Berner, 1996; Holland, 1978), the total riverine cation exchangeable flux would also be higher by a factor of ca. 3 and yield an additional Ca2+ flux in excess of 15 to 18 % compared to the actual dissolved Ca2+ flux.
 This difference highlights the importance of assessing the average CEC on a river-by-river basis.

-The relatively low CEC values of G&B sediments can be linked to the dominance of physical erosion in the Himalayan system, which does not favour the formation of high-area clay minerals (smectite) and leads to the export of clays dominated by illite and overall coarse-grained material with low surface areas (Galy et al., 2008).
+25 The relatively low CEC values of G&B sediments can be linked to the dominance of physical erosion in the Himalayan system that does not favour the formation of high area clay minerals (smectite) and leads to the export of clays dominated by illite and overall coarse-grained material with low surface areas (Galy et al. 2008).
 CEC exchange fluxes can be expected to scale with the magnitude of sediment fluxes, which means that the underestimation of modern dissolved chemical weathering fluxes is greatest in the most active areas with highest dissolved fluxes (West et al., 2005).
-However, it seems unlikely that this scaling is linear since active erosion processes do not necessarily favour high-surface-area mineral formations and hence limit the overall CEC of exported sediments.
+However, it seems unlikely that this scaling is linear since active erosion processes do not necessarily favour high surface area mineral formations and hence limit the overall CEC of exported sediments.
 We would therefore expect the CEC flux over dissolved flux ratio to decrease with increasing erosion or sediment yield.
 Accordingly, the relative importance of CEC fluxes compared to dissolved fluxes is probably limited for most large fluvial systems.
-Notable exceptions that would require a more precise quantification of CEC fluxes include rivers draining volcanic areas, as these areas are known to export high-surface-area and smectite-rich sediments (e.g. Chen, 1978).
-Organic-rich rivers should also be considered, as the presence of organic matter may yield a high overall CEC (e.g. Thompson et al., 1989; Turpault et al., 1996) susceptible to altering the dissolved fluxes more significantly.
-In any case, it is important to stress that these future evaluations should take into account the variable CEC of sediments with sampling depth so as to correctly evaluate the integrated CEC of a river system.
-The evaluation of estuarine exchange processes may also be important to better understand the delivery of trace elements to the ocean (e.g. von Blanckenburg and Bouchez, 2014) or for possible isotopic fractionation of light elements during exchange.
+Notable exceptions that would require a more precise quantification of CEC fluxes include rivers draining volcanic areas, as these areas are known to export high surface area and smectite-rich sediments e.g. (Chen, 1978).
+Organic-rich rivers should also be considered, as the presence of organic matter may yield a high overall CEC (e.g. Thompson et al., 1989; Turpault et al., 1996) susceptible of altering the dissolved fluxes more significantly.
+In any case it is important to stress that these future evaluations